puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/cluster-resources/event-v1.md

 - **type** (string)

-  type is the type of this event (Normal, Warning), new types could be added in the future.
+  type is the type of this event (Standard, Warning), new types could be added in the future.
 It is machine-readable.
 This field cannot be empty for new Events.